Councillors and Elections

 Cllr David Barnett - David and his wife moved to Wilberfoss from Hove in 2015.
 He is an academic who has taught in Oxford, Huddersfield, Munich, Dublin and Brighton, and came to the University of York as a Professor of Theatre.

 He joined the Parish Council in 2021 because he wanted to participate more actively in the life of the village.
-He has experience of setting and managing budgets, drafting and approving policy, and hopes that this will prove useful and helpful to his work as a councillor.
+He has experience of setting and managing budgets, drafting and approving policy, and hopes that this will prove useful and helpful to his work as a Councillor.
+David first became a Parish Councillor in January 2021.

 Register of Interests